NextronSystems/analysis-cockpit-manual/usage/basic-concepts.rst

 * Legitimate Anomaly
 * False Positive

-See :doc:`chapter 13 Glossary <./glossary>` for a detailed description of these terms.
+See chapter :doc:`Glossary <./glossary>` for a detailed description of these terms.

 Within a case, it is possible to add various information, write a